 Hilo Bay Waterkeeper is a member of Waterkeeper Alliance.
-Under the direction of Board President, Robert F. Kennedy Jr., Waterkeeper Alliance is a global movement to protect water resources, currently uniting more than 350 Waterkeeper Organizations and Affiliates all focused on the vision of fishable, swimmable, drinkable waters.
-Waterkeepers patrol and protect approximately 2.6 million square miles of rivers, streams and coastlines in 46 countries around the world.
+Waterkeeper Alliance is a global movement to protect water resources, currently uniting more than 350 Waterkeeper Organizations and Affiliates all focused on the vision of fishable, swimmable, drinkable waters.
+Waterkeepers patrol and protect approximately 2.6 million square miles of rivers, streams and coastlines in 47 countries around the world.
 We are committed to finding solutions to reduce land-based pollutants and improve water quality.

-In partnership with Hilo Bay Waterkeeper, Applied Life Sciences, LLC has conducted water quality monitoring activities in the ocean since early 2018, using several markers to detect wastewater.
+Hilo Bay Waterkeeper and Applied Life Sciences, LLC have conducted water quality monitoring activities in the ocean since early 2018, using several markers to detect wastewater.
 This research has continued through the pandemic in 2020 and is used to identify land-based sources of pollution.

 Hawai‘i’s rainforests have been heavily affected by Rapid ʻŌhiʻa Death (ROD).
 ROD is a fungal disease that is decimating populations of ʻŌhi‘a (Metrosideros polymorpha). ʻŌhi‘a is the foundational tree of the Hawaiian forest.
 It is so well adapted for Hawai‘i’s volcanic landscape that it can pull moisture from the air and transfer that water to the ground below to recharge the aquifer.
 On Hawaiʻi Island, hundreds of thousands of ʻŌhiʻa trees have already died across thousands of acres.